Books of law

 The old collection of Icelands first laws was called Grágás.
 Images in the old manuscripts are often quite graphic.

-Drekkingarhylur is the site where women were drowned who had been found guilty under the Great verdict.
+Drekkingarhylur is the site where women were drowned who had been found guilty under the Great Judgment.

-In 1281, with the approval of Jónsbók, a book of law, and the transfer of judicial power to the Norwegian king's officials, punishments became more severe than they had been during the Commonwealth period.
+In 1281, with the approval of Jónsbók and the transfer of judicial power to the Norwegian king's officials, punishments became more severe than they had been during the Commonwealth period.

-With the legalisation of Stóridómur, the "Great Judgment", in 1564, the frequency of corporal punishment at Þingvellir increased significantly.
-Place names such as Drowning Pool, Gallows Rock and others, remain as a reminder of grimmer times.
+With the implementation of Stóridómur, the "Great Judgment", in 1564, the frequency of corporal punishment at Þingvellir increased significantly.
+Place names such as Drowning Pool, Gallow Cliffs and others, remain as a reminder of grimmer times.